Aureliona1/Lite-Mapper/LearningTS.md

 **Important**: Do not confuse Visual Studio Code (free software), with Visual Studio (paid software).
 Visual Studio Code has a blue icon and Visual Studio has a purple icon.

 Download VSCode and go through the installation process.

-### Deno

-Deno is the TypeScript interpreter that Lite-Mapper uses.
-It is required in order to run TypeScript scripts.

-#### What is an interpreter

-You can skip straight to [Deno Installation](#installing-deno) if you already understand interpreters and compilers.
-Otherwise, read on.

-All

-#### Installing Deno
+In the VSCode installer, make sure both of the "Add Open With Code" boxes are ticked.
+These features will come in handy later.

+Next, you will need a working directory to make some scripts from.
+Right now we will just start with a random folder, however later on when we are using Lite-Mapper, you will need to use your Beat Saber WIP map folder.

+For now, just create a folder somehwere and name it something like "TypeScript practice"

 ### VSCode Extension